-Turning Point’s emergency shelter provides temporary housing for survivors and their children who are fleeing from domestic violence or sexual assault.
-The shelter is a secure, handicap accessible building with 52 beds and 13 bedrooms.
+Turning Point’s emergency shelter provides temporary housing for survivors and their children who are fleeing from domestic violence, sexual violence, or human trafficking.
+The shelter is a secure, handicapable building with 52 beds and 13 bedrooms.

 - On average, shelter provides a safe haven for over 500 survivors and their children annually.

 - Shelter provides a safe haven for survivors of all genders and orientations.